gersteinj/robots-in-heels/_posts/2019-05-19-day-10-pop-up-card.md

 ---
 As a kid, I used to love making pop up cards with my mom.
 She was a huge fan of using technology in crafting, and I wish I could see what she'd do with the tools I have access to now.

 For today's project, I wanted to make a housewarming card for friends moving into a new apartment at the end of the month.
 They have 3 cats and a lot of plants, so I decided to incorporate those into the design.
 I started with a simple pop up card as a test (I haven't made any challenging pop up cards in years), but wrecked it before I had a chance to take a picture.
 Once I had a general idea of what I was doing, I sketched out a rough design of what I wanted and set up the artwork.
 The cats and plant are adapted from [The Noun Project](https://thenounproject.com/), as they would have taken too long for me to draw.
+I found [this guide at Instructables](https://www.instructables.com/id/Popup-Cards-With-Laser-Cutter/) helpful for reviewing the structure of a pop up card.

 ![actual card]({{"/assets/img/hundred-day-challenge/pop-up-card.jpg"}})